joakimk/testbot/README.markdown

 * You can add and remove computers at any time.
 Testbot simply gives abandoned jobs to other computers.
 * Testbot will try to balance the testload so that every computer finishes running the tests at the same time to reduce the time it takes to run the entire test suite.
 It does a good job, but has potential for further improvement.
 * You can access your testbot network through SSH by using the built in SSH tunneling code.
-* The testbot test suite is continuously run by a CI server using Ruby 1.8.7 and 1.9.2.
+* Testbot is continuously tested for compability with Ruby 1.8.7 and 1.9.2.

 Contributing to testbot
 ----